moja-global/Google.Summer.of.Code/README.md

 ## Interested in moja global even outside GSoC?

-moja global welcomes a wide range of contributions as explained in [Contributing document](https://github.com/moja-global/About-moja-global/blob/master/CONTRIBUTING.md) and in the [About moja-global Wiki](https://github.com/moja-global/.github/wiki).
+If climate change is keeping you awake at night, you might as well make a contribution to moja global while you are up and about. moja global welcomes a wide range of contributions as explained in [Contributing document](https://github.com/moja-global/About-moja-global/blob/master/CONTRIBUTING.md) and in the [About moja-global Wiki](https://github.com/moja-global/.github/wiki).

 ## FAQ and Other Questions